Providing environmental solutions for a developing California

 James holds a B.S.
 Physical Geography/Geology.

-With 35 years of experience in the environmental consulting field, Harlan Glines brings a broad range of technical and management skills to help clients navigate the complex legal and regulatory requirements that govern major public and private projects.
+Harlan is an expert in the environmental consulting field, with 35 years of experience.
+He brings a broad range of technical and management skills to help clients navigate the complex legal and regulatory requirements that govern major public and private projects.
 He believes that project proponents should be fully informed about how those rules and regulations affect their projects and what the range of options are to address those requirements.

 During his career Harlan has managed a wide range of major projects including water resource, energy, and transportation infrastructure facilities.
 He is an expert in navigating the CEQA/NEPA and permitting processes for those projects and has helped clients successfully achieve their goals for infrastructure improvements.